The cuisine of Laos: features, popular dishes, fruits, drinks

 Popular dishes of the national cuisine of Laos

-LAAA (Laap or Larb), is a minced meat or fish, pre-marinated in lime juice with garlic, chili, mint, greens and herbs.
+LAAA or LARP (Laap, Larb), is a minced meat or fish, pre-marinated in lime juice with garlic, chili, mint, greens and herbs.
+Has a very pleasant lemon flavor and aroma.
 Served with sticky rice.

 Som-mo (Som moo) - pickled sausage.